Mean-field stochastic linear quadratic control problem with random coefficients: A preliminary stochastic maximum principle

-\begin{remark} Note that it is difficult to decouple the optimal system (\ref{FBSDEoptimal}) due to the term $\mathbb{E}[A^\top_1Y^\ast +C^\top_1Z^\ast]$ in the adjoint equation.
-However, by virtual of the extended LaGrange multiplier methods in the next section, we will find a procedure to obtain the optimal control. \end{remark}
+\begin{remark} Note that it is difficult to decouple the optimality system (\ref{FBSDEoptimal}, \ref{eq0921c}) due to the term $\mathbb{E}[A^\top_1Y^\ast +C^\top_1Z^\ast]$ in the adjoint equation.
+However, by virtual of the ELM method in the next section, we will find a procedure to obtain the optimal control. \end{remark}